-It's the reader interaction around blogs that keeps me authoring a blog on a fairly consistent basis.
-When I started out, I had no idea how to attract new readers and commentators.
-I had the impression that if I published new content I'd automatically find readers in my niche.
+It's the interaction on blogs that keeps me going.
+When I started out, I had no idea how to attract visitors and comments.
+I thought that if I published new content I'd automatically find readers in my niche.

-Successful blogging involves time, effort, and reaching out to fellow bloggers / publishers / authors (whatever you prefer to call them).
-In fact, there’s a whole psychology behind blog publishing that changed my way of thinking.
-Nowadays, if I see or hear something of interest, I wonder how I can incorporate it into a blog article.
+It takes time and effort, and reaching out to fellow bloggers.
+In fact, blog publishing changed my way of thinking.
+Now if I see or hear something of interest, I wonder if I can use it for a post.

-At the beginning I was killing the blog conversation, instead of making use of my comment section.
+At the start I was killing the conversation rather than making use of comment threads.

-You have to find your personal brand and deliver it.
-The way you write, the words you use, your tone of voice, how you respond to comments, the design of your blog, the topics you cover… it all shows who you are.
+The way you write, the words you use, your tone of voice, how you reply to comments, your blog design, the topics you cover... they all show a little bit of who you are.

-When I moved my blog's location, from davidairey.com/blog to davidairey.com, I knocked my Google Page Rank from 5 to 4.
-The mistake was not moving sooner, or not starting out with my blog in the root directory.
+When I moved my blog's location from davidairey.com/blog to davidairey.com it dented my Page Rank.
+The mistake was not moving sooner, or not starting with my blog in the root directory.

-Daniel at Daily Blog Tips has this to say on the subject:
+Daniel at Daily Blog Tips has this to say:

 “Unless your blog is a secondary part of an existing website you should always install WordPress on the root directory.
 When I created my first blog I used an automatic WordPress instalation that my web hosting company offered, but the standard installation was done on “www.domain.com/blog”.

 “I wasn't sure how this would affect the blog so I decided to leave things as they were.
-A couple of months later when I started studying SEO I realized that this was a bad move.”
+A couple of months later when I started studying SEO I realised this was a bad move.”

-When I launched my first website about two years ago, I wanted my portfolio to be its primary purpose, and the blog a secondary aspect.
-Then last year I discovered blogs.
-It didn't take long to realise the number of clients I could attract first through my blog content, and then directing them to my portfolio.
-It's generally the content I publish that attracts visitors, rather than the work in my graphic design portfolio.
+When I launched my first website about two years ago I wanted my portfolio to be the main purpose, with the blog a secondary aspect.
+But it didn't take long to realise the number of clients I could attract through my blog content, then direct them to the portfolio.
+It's generally the content I publish that brings visitors rather than the static pages in my portfolio.

-Most people new to blog publishing will spend all their time writing the article, and not thinking too much about the headline.
-Here’s the thing, if your headline doesn't catch my attention, the chances are I won’t click through to the article.
+Most people new to blogs will spend all their time writing the post, not thinking too much about the headline.
+But if your headline in a feed reader or on social media doesn't catch attention, the chances of a click through are greatly decreased.

-I had no idea how much time authoring a blog would take.
-There are many hats to blogging — something I think a lot of us don't appreciate when we take that first step.
-I jumped right into blogging without doing any research (hence this trial-and-error post), and you can see the results through my relatively dead WordPress.com blog mentioned above.
+I'd no idea how much time a blog would take.
+There are many hats to blogging — something I think many people don't appreciate when taking the first step.
+I jumped right into it without doing any research (hence this trial-and-error post and the dead WordPress.com blog that started me off).

 What blog mistakes have you made?